Scalable Power System Line Upgrade Planning With Policy Constraints: A "Branch and Benders" Approach: Conclusion

 \section{Conclusion}

 This work presents an algorithmic framework for effectively solving power system line upgrade problems at a scale applicable to many city distribution networks.
 The method deterministically finds globally optimal solutions provided they exist, and certificates that they do not otherwise.
-The use of the Benders decomposition for solving relaxations renders the core computational burden of the algorithm fully parallelizable, clearing the way for future high-performance implementations on cluster computers.
+The use of the Benders decomposition for solving relaxations renders the core computational burden of the algorithm parallelizable to a large extent.

+While more research is needed regarding the impact of weaker lower bounds on individual relaxations due to incomplete Benders iterations on a wider class of problems, the numerical experiments presented show that the Branch-and-Benders approach promises significant time savings for problems involving many scenarios.

+In combination with more traditional parallelization avenues mentioned in the text, the Branch-and-Benders approach clears the way for future high-performance implementations on cluster computers.